derrell/proxy-tests/README.md

   object's property.
 - [x] readonly properties, implemented via `immutable : "readonly"`
 - [x] storage can be completely replaced.
-Storage mechanisms must implement qx.core.propertystorage.IStorage.
+Storage mechanisms must implement `qx.core.propertystorage.IStorage`.
 There are three four available storage mechanisms:
-  - qx.core.propertystorage.Default is (duh!) the default one.
+  - `qx.core.propertystorage.Default` is (duh!) the default one.
 It stores values in the object containing the property.
-  - qx.core.propertystorage.ImmutableArray is used for Array members.
+  - `qx.core.propertystorage.ImmutableArray` is used for Array members.
     It intercepts set operations, replacing all elements in the existing array with the elements in the given array.
-  - qx.core.propertystorage.ImmutableObject is used for native Object members.
+  - `qx.core.propertystorage.ImmutableObject` is used for native Object members.
 It intercepts set operations, replacing all members of the existing object with the elements in the given object.
-  - qx.core.propertystorage.ImmutableDataArray is used for
+  - qx.core.propertystorage.ImmutableDataArray` is used for
-    qx.data.Array members.
+    `qx.data.Array` members.
 It intercepts set operations, replacing all members of the existing qx.data.Array object with the elements in the given qx.data.Array or Array.
 - [?] eliminate need for pseudo-properties (maybe done?)